tablelandnetwork/docs/docs/concepts/network/tableland-state.md

 - Failed: generating a Tableland receipt for this transaction with a _failed_ status and auxiliary information of why.

 :::tip
-💡 You can get the Tableland transaction receipt with the `[tableland_getReceipt](https://docs.tableland.xyz/json-rpc-api#e605cf56de154dd49c72361fcd10fd5b)` RPC call.
+You can get the Tableland transaction receipt with the [receipt REST API endpoint](/develop/api/endpoints).
 :::

-**A Tableland transaction execution is successful if executing all the events emitted in that transaction is succeeded.
-On the contrary, a Tableland transaction execution has failed if any event execution fails.** You can relate this behavior exactly as SQL transactions work: the transaction is usually committed if all the queries succeed or rollbacked if any fail.
+A Tableland transaction execution is successful if executing all the events emitted in that transaction is succeeded.
+On the contrary, a Tableland transaction execution has failed if **any event execution fails.** You can relate this behavior exactly as SQL transactions work: the transaction is usually committed if all the queries succeed or rolled back if any fail.

 :::tip
-💡 Some simple reasons why executing an event can fail:
+Some simple reasons why executing an event can fail:

 - The write-query has invalid SQL syntax.
 - You don’t have enough permissions to do the operation.